9 Best Budget Lenses For Sony A7iii: (2023 Buying Guide)

 Let’s see how it works against bright lights; we see some pronounced flamming and purple haziness across the image frame.

-And finally, Bokeh, naturally as a fast 50-millimeter lens, can give you some excellent background separation at wide apertures.
+Finally, Bokeh, a fast 50-millimeter lens, can give excellent background separation at wide apertures.

 I found it to be a little smoother than usual for this 50-millimeter lens.

-There are no real problems, but those backgrounds are not amazingly smooth, either.
+No real problems exist, but those backgrounds are not amazingly smooth.

-The Sony 50-millimeter f 1.8 f e is a pretty typical inexpensive, fast 50-millimeter lens in many ways.
+In many ways, the Sony 50-millimeter f 1.8 f e is a typical inexpensive, fast 50-millimeter lens.

 I was unimpressed with its size, weak autofocus system, and specific aspects of its optical performance.

-But I was pleased with it sharper than usual optics, and it’s reasonably smooth.
+But I was pleased with its sharper-than-usual optics and reasonably smooth.

 Its price is pretty good value.